maueroats/teaching/content/intermediate-cs/typed/checkers/legal-moves.md

 You should write your own checks for this function.

-### is-legal-jump
+### is-legal-to-jump

-The `is-legal-jump?` determines if the square that is being jumped over is occupied by the correct kind of piece.
+The `is-legal-to-jump?` determines if the square that is being jumped over is occupied by the correct kind of piece.